abdul-mueed-shz/Anime-Archives/README.md

 #
 <h2>Add Image Here??
 Main Features</h2>

+* An interesting Login page with the application title (authentication not implemented yet.
+Utilizing the localstorage to mock the login process)
 * Recently Released, Upcoming and Top rated anime
 * Details page for every anime cliked showing synopsis rating, embedded trailer and other important information
 * Search with suggestions including images, scores, year and type of the anime so it's easy for user to narrow down what he/she wants to search